This is the text for a sermon I gave on March 12, 2017 at Northlake Unitarian Universalist Church in Kirkland, WA.

 Yes, modern artificial legs are better.
 Maybe someday I’ll wear one.
 But for now, I don’t want one.
 It’s partially about mobility and convenience.
 But it’s also about identity.
 Wearing a prosthesis feels like trying to hide who I am.

 Having one leg makes it hard for me to be invisible.
 People remember me.
-I often have strangers say things like “Hey, your kid just started school next door, right?”
+I often have strangers say things like “Hey, your kid just started school at my daughter’s school.”
 There were 100 other new kindergarteners this year, but I’m guessing other parents are less likely to be recognized at PCC, just two days into the school year.

 Because my handicap is so visible, whenever I move through the world, I am representing “disabled people.”
 Many minorities experience this when interacting with a majority culture… the one woman in a tech company… the one person of color in an otherwise all-white workplace.